firebase/functions-samples/fulltext-search/README.md

 Create an Algolia account at [www.algolia.com](https://www.algolia.com/).

-Enable Billing on your Firebase project by switching to the Blaze or Flame plans you need billing enabled to allow external requests.
+Enable Billing on your Firebase project by switching to the Blaze plan.
+You need billing enabled to allow external requests.
 For more information have a look at the [pricing page](https://firebase.google.com/pricing/).

 Set the `algolia.app_id` and `algolia.api_key` Google Cloud environment variables to match the Algolia application ID and API key of your account.
 For this use: